tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <h5 id="filament">Individual assignment - Design and print using FDM printer and PLA filament</h5>
 <h6>OpenSCAD</h6>
-<p>I utilized a flower-shaped vase I designed in the <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-02-computer-aided-design.html#vase">2nd week</a> since it demonstrates perfectly an object that cannot be made subtractively (having overhangs and undercuts).
+<p>I utilized a flower-shaped vase I designed in the <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-02-computer-aided-design.html#vase">2nd week</a> since it can be considered as an object that cannot be made subtractively (having overhangs and undercuts).
 My vase was designed in OpenSCAD, and I basically modeled a thin cube, then continuously cloned, rotated, enlarged and moved it up x 180 times to generate the base module <code>shape()</code>.
 3 <code>shape()</code> modules were combined and subtracted to form the final model.
 In order to make sure of the ability to stand still of the vase as well as to reduce the total size, I modified it a bit by lessening the additional size of the cloned cubes.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-05/openscad-1.png" class="img-fluid w-100"/>
 <p></p>
 <h6>Slicing with Cura</h6>